willcd/module4-project/README.md

 * Build a model that provides top 5 movie recommendations to a user, based on their ratings of other movies.

-With this as the core objective, I will also create a framework for building user profiles (getting their movie ratings) that can then be used in the model to generate recommendations for the user.
+With this as the core objective, I will expand on this to create a framework for providing recommendations to existing users, as well as new users.

 ## Business Problem

 FlixWeb is a relative newcomer to the online movie-streaming space.
-After already being in service and providing movies to stream to thousands of users, and collecting ratings, they want to improve their recommmendation service, to re-position themselves as the go-to service for excellent, user-specific recommendations.
+Their current platform provides films to users, who rate them, and then those ratings help users find quality films to watch.

+However they've received lots of feedback requesting more personalized recommendations, since users often spend a lot of time looking for something to watch, and would like to have more tailored recommendations based on the ratings they've given to films.

+* Better recommendations means more user engagement, and they'll be more likely to choose our service to give them interesting suggestions for what to watch.
+* Users often want to watch 'something', maybe even with a general parameter in mind ('horror movie', 'classic film') but spend a long time in our app looking around before deciding on what to watch.

-As the lead data scientist for FlixWeb, I am tasked with building a rating-prediction model using their already-large dataset of user ratings, which= can provide quality recommendations to existing users.
+As the lead data scientist for FlixWeb, I am tasked with building a recommendation system for existing users.
 In addition, we need a way to recommend films to new users, and onboard them onto the service, leading to their user profile becoming 'mature' and able to be incorporated into the full model.

-### Goals:
+## Goals:

-1) Since movie ratings are the raw material of the dataset, the model will do its best to predict users' ratings.
+1) Since movie ratings are the raw material of the dataset, the model will predict users' ratings.
 However, the more important measure is how a user would rank a collection of films, as every user is rating films on their own subjective, un-scientific scale.
 Thus, I will target the highest NDCG (Normalized Discounted Cumulative Gain) across all users in order to maximize the quality of recommendations, as any list of recommended films is itself a predicted ranking.

-2) Use these predictions to implement a framework for making recommendations on two levels: a basic, 'best' recommendation list using all films; and a variety of ways to subset this, depending on what a user wants to see (genre, decade, etc).
+2) Use these predictions to implement a framework for making recommendations.
+This will include basic 'Top 5' recommendations, as well as top films in a given genre or decade, and also films that are 'hidden gems' (few rankings).

-3) Create a plan for providing services for new users with no ratings, and onboarding them as their user profile matures.
+3) Create a plan for providing recommendations for new users with few or no ratings, and onboard them until their user profile matures.

 ## Dataset and Methodology